-Now position the pickguard, bridge, and control panel on the front of the body in a way that the pickups and all the wiring sit neatly in the routed cavities.
-Ensure that the edge of the pickguard sits snugly at the end of the neck and straight to the bridge assembly.
+Position the pickguard over the front of the body in a way that the pickups and all the wiring sit neatly in the routed cavities.
+Ensure that the edge of the pickguard sits snugly at the end of the neck and straight to the bridge threads.
 Secure the pickguard with the small dome-head screws provided into the pre-drilled pilot holes.